SimiaCryptus/qqn-optimizer/papers/intro/content.md

 Our evaluation across a comprehensive set of benchmark problems with multiple optimizer variants demonstrates:

-1. **Clear Dominance**: QQN variants won the majority of problems, with statistical validation showing strong dominance over L-BFGS and very strong dominance over Adam.
+1. **Clear Dominance**: QQN variants won the majority of problems, with QQN-Bisection-1 achieving 54W-0L-5T against Trust Region-Conservative.
+Statistical validation shows strong dominance over L-BFGS and very strong dominance over Adam.
 Friedman test confirms statistical significance.

-2. **Problem-Specific Excellence**: QQN variants achieved excellent success on convex problems with superior superlinear convergence rate, while QQN-GoldenSection achieved unique perfect success on the Rastrigin family across all dimensions.
+2. **Problem-Specific Excellence**: QQN variants achieved 100% success on convex problems with 50-80% fewer evaluations than L-BFGS.
+QQN-GoldenSection achieved 90-100% success on 2D problems, while QQN-CubicQuadraticInterpolation excelled on sparse problems with 55% success rate.

-3. **Efficiency vs Robustness**: QQN shows superior efficiency ratio compared to L-BFGS and Adam, with moderate median evaluations and excellent risk-adjusted performance.
+3. **Efficiency vs Robustness**: QQN shows superior efficiency ratio with examples like QQN-Bisection-1 achieving 100% success on Sphere_10D with only 15 evaluations vs L-BFGS-Conservative's 197.5 evaluations (13x improvement).

 4. **Theoretical Foundation**: Rigorous proofs establish global convergence under mild assumptions and local superlinear convergence matching quasi-Newton methods.

-5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-StrongWolfe as the default optimizer with superior weighted performance, with fallbacks to Adam-WeightDecay for neural networks or L-BFGS for extreme efficiency on convex problems.
+5. **Practical Impact**: The results provide clear guidance for practitioners: use QQN-Bisection variants for high-dimensional problems (70-100% success with linear scaling), QQN-GoldenSection for low-dimensional optimization, and QQN-CubicQuadraticInterpolation for sparse or ill-conditioned problems.

 The simplicity of QQN's core insight—that quadratic interpolation provides the natural geometry for combining optimization directions—contrasts with the complexity of recent developments.
 Combined with our evaluation methodology, this work establishes new standards for both algorithm development and empirical validation in optimization research.